wajidalikhan/Project/README.txt

   Always update your sync_exe directory to get the last code -- git pull

-  In case you did something wrong you can replace local changes using the command e.g., -- git checkout README.txt
+  In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt

   To view log